Supinic/supibot-package-manager/commands/songrequest/README.md

 - `YOUTUBEDL_PATH` - **NOT** setup by the setup script.
 - `SONG_REQUESTS_VLC_PAUSED` - **NOT** setup by the setup script.

-This command is very complicated, and if you want to set it up you can ask supi for help.
+This command is not simple, and will be documented upon request.